-In addition to enabling significant cost savings to students, it is hoped that through these grants faculty at KPU will gain the experience and expertise to ensure that OER adopted at KPU are revised in a timely fashion and that their lifespan can be extended and tailored to meet our students' needs.
-Faculty will also gain awareness of the values and practices associated with open pedagogy and a critical appreciation of the reciprocal relationship between pedagogy and evolving OERs.
+In addition to enabling significant cost savings to students, it is hoped that through OER Adaptation Grants faculty at KPU will gain the experience and expertise to ensure that OER adopted at KPU are revised in a timely fashion and that their lifespan can be extended and tailored to meet our students' needs.
+Faculty will also gain awareness of the values and practices associated with open pedagogy and a critical appreciation of the reciprocal relationship between pedagogy and evolving OER.
 Funded projects should ideally evaluate the impact (e.g., on students), including by conducting a study of student perceptions and/or impact on learning outcomes.

-The grants are jointly funded by BCcampus and the Office of Open Education and adjudicated by the Open Education Working Group.
-Grant recipients receive funding, in addition to in-kind assistance through KPU Open Education, the Library, and Teaching & Learning Commons.
+OER Adaptation Grants are funded by the Office of Open Education and adjudicated by the Open Education Working Group.
+Grant recipients receive funding up to $2000, in addition to in-kind assistance through Open Education, the Library, and Teaching & Learning Commons.

-Regular faculty at KPU may receive an Open Educational Research Grant.
+Regular faculty at KPU may receive an OER Adaptation Grant.
 The intent is to distribute funds to maximize direct benefits to a wide range of student learners and across a diversity of disciplines.
 Faculty members, individually or jointly, as well as course teams may submit grant proposals.

 - Support for KPU student assistants (e.g. locating relevant OER, assisting with integrating OER into course websites, providing assistance with research, etc.).